MN6W55 - Learning through Work 2 (2023/24)

 |Total study hours||150|

-Additionally, learners may in some cases be able to utilise their existing part-time / vacation employment providing they can demonstrate that it is personally developmental and involves a level of responsibility (decided upon submission of the role details by the Module Leader).
+• Learners may be able to utilise existing employment, providing they can demonstrate it is personally developmental and involves a relevant level of responsibility.

 The module aims to enable students to:

 • Effectively express and understand their current skills and abilities in relation to their career values and goals.